Exit-intent popups can easily be either the worst marketing tactic…or the best.

-In this case, tasteful arrows that either point out the main benefit you’re trying to drive home before they leave your page, or to the actual CTA itself, help reduce the friction in the brain.
+In this case, tasteful animation that either points out the main benefit you’re trying to drive home before they leave your page, or to the actual CTA itself, helps reduce the friction in the brain.

 When I was shopping online for Christmas gifts, there were a few times when I abandoned my shopping cart after seeing the final cost plus shipping.

-So instead of finishing the buying process, I just closed the window and decided to come back to it later… with a plan to either shop around for less expensive options or wait to see if I could think of an item that would fit within my gift list to boost my Amazon amount enough to get free shipping.
+So instead of finishing the buying process, I just closed the window and decided to come back to it later…with a plan to either shop around for less expensive options or wait to see if I could think of another item later to qualify for a free shipping limit.

-A genius way to reduce the buying friction your visitor might be feeling is to offer a coupon for free shipping or a certain percentage off to complete the order right now.
+A genius way to reduce the buying friction your visitor might be feeling at that point is to offer a coupon for free shipping or a certain percentage off to complete the order right now.

-In fact, the strategy is so important and effective (especially for eCommerce sites) that Shopify offers a free trial of their Exit And Leaving Coupon Offers app, letting the data from the trial speak for itself.
+This strategy is so important and effective (especially for an e-commerce site and shopping cart abandonment) that Shopify offers a free trial of their Exit And Leaving Coupon Offers app, letting the data from the trial speak for itself.

 “Studies have shown that 8 out of 10 visitors who add an item to their cart never make the purchase and the main reason is price…

 “If they were to leave and a coupon that makes the price of the product more acceptable for them appears, you can make an additional sale from a visitor that you would otherwise lose forever,” they say.